How To Spoof Pokémon GO Location — GPS Hack (2025)

 How To Change Pokémon GO Location on iOS for Free (With Jailbreaking)

-Before considering the jailbreaking method, it’s important that you understand the risks.
+Before considering jailbreaking, it’s important that you understand the risks.
 Jailbreaking bypasses Apple's restrictions, giving you full control over the device.
 This can void your Apple warranty, expose your device to malware, and, if done incorrectly, might "brick" your iPhone, making it unusable.
 I don’t recommend this option.

 If you're okay with that and prefer not to use paid apps like iMyFone AnyTo, here's how to spoof your Pokémon GO location on iOS for free: